futurejones/swift-on-linux/README.md

 Packages use a `.deb` extension
 Installed with `sudo apt install <filename>.deb`

+### *Package Name*
+An official name for the Swift package will be required and should be uniform over all platforms.
+NOTE: "swift" can not be used as it already exists in the Debian package lists.
+### *Versioning*
+....... add here ...........

 ## **2 - Distribution**
 Setup and maintain the appropriate package repositories for each distribution.